Gujavlu/hpc-2021-2-fttw/README.md

     6. Writes the output to the output file path.
 This step is done in a serial manner (first process writes and the others wait, then the second writes and the others wait, then ...), though an upgrade would be writing in parallel with `pwrite` (tried and failed :( for now..).
 4. Finalizes n processes with MPI and cleans
 ### Visualizing results
+#### z axis projection
+File with signal samples is read with python's numpy and graphed with matplotlib.
+The x axis is the real part of the complex number and the y axis is the imaginary part.
+Every point is a single sample.

 ## References
 [fftw](http://www.fftw.org/)